• Skip to primary navigation

 Eggs being poured into a hot wok with oil and quickly stir-fried until just set but still soft.

-1. Heat the pan and cook the eggs: Heat 1 tablespoon (15 ml) vegetable oil in a large pan or non-stick wok over medium-high heat.
-If using a steel wok, allow the oil to smoke slightly; if using a regular pan, skip this step.
+1. Cook the eggs: Heat 1 tablespoon (15 ml) of vegetable oil in a large pan or non-stick wok over medium-high heat.
+If using a steel wok, allow the oil to smoke slightly for about 30 seconds.
+Skip this wait if using a regular pan.
 Add the beaten eggs and quickly stir-fry until just set but still soft and moist.

 Green onions sizzling in oil on one side of the pan while rice and eggs are pushed aside and mixed back together.

-1. Sauté the aromatics: Push everything to one side of the pan, add the remaining oil to the empty space, and sauté the green onions.
+1. Sauté the aromatics: Push the rice and eggs to one side of the pan.
+Add the remaining oil to the empty space and sauté the green onions until fragrant, about 10 seconds.
 Toss everything together until combined.

 Soy sauce and sesame oil being drizzled around the edge of the hot pan as fried rice is tossed until evenly coated and lightly browned.

-1. Season and finish: Pour soy sauce and sesame oil around the edges of the pan, then toss until the rice is evenly coated and lightly browned.
-Remove from heat and serve hot.
-If needed, season with salt to taste.
+1. Season and finish: Pour the soy sauce and sesame oil around the hot edges of the pan and let it caramelize for 5 seconds.
+Then toss continuously until the rice is evenly coated and lightly browned.
+Remove from the heat, season with salt to taste if needed, and serve hot.

 Expert Tips